-B. Prior to submitting a waiver application pursuant to this section, a hotel employer shall provide written notice of the waiver application to all hotel workers, as applicable, employed by the employer.
-Within three (3) days of receiving a waiver determination from the City Manager under this section, a hotel employer shall provide written notice of the determination to all hotel workers employed by the employer.
+B. Prior to submitting a waiver application pursuant to this section, a hotel employer, event center employer, or airport hospitality employer shall provide written notice of the waiver application to all hotel workers, event center workers, and airport hospitality workers, as applicable, employed by the employer.
+Within three (3) days of receiving a waiver determination from the City Manager under this section, a hotel employer shall provide written notice of the determination to all hotel workers, event center workers, or airport hospitality workers employed by the employer.